 Joe had already struggled with his mental health beforehand, having been referred to CAMHS (Child and Adolescent Mental Health Services).
 His primary form of escapism has always been football but with the loos of his father Joe began to suffer from anxiety within a footballing environment, causing him to become nervous about playing in matches.

-Joe's mum sent an email to PNECET's Assistant Head of Community Harriet Creighton-Levis in the hope of finding health and support for Joe through football, with all EFL clubs currently partnered with the mental health charity Mind.
+Joe's mum sent an email to PNECET's Deputy Chief Executive Harriet Creighton-Levis in the hope of finding health and support for Joe through football, with all EFL clubs at that time partnered with the mental health charity Mind.

 Harriet met Joe at his school to learn how PNECET could help and a unique programme was developed to build Joe's confidence, communication, resilience and leadership skills.
 Joe had learned that rediscovering his confidence and enjoyment of sport could prove one of the best routes to aid his recovery.